openshift/assisted-service/docs/baremetal-agent-controller.md

 ===

-Once the dev-script environment is up-and-running, and the [bmo][bmo] has been deployed, you can proceed to deploying the Assisted Installer Operator following [this documentation](./operator).
+Once the dev-script environment is up-and-running, and the [bmo][bmo] has been deployed, you can proceed to deploying the Assisted Installer Operator.
+There's a script in the dev-scripts repo that facilitests this step:
-At the end of this process you will have the assisted-service running under the `assisted-installer` namespace.

-Take notice of the [assisted-service-patch-image][aspi-custom] customization if you are testing a local assisted-service image.
-More on this in the operator docs.
-Another, more hacky option, is to manually modify the image for the `assisted-service` deployment after it's been deployed.
-Favor the customization way over this.

 ```
-[dev@edge-10 dev-scripts]$ oc get pods
+[dev@edge-10 dev-scripts]$ make assisted_deployment
-NAME                                READY   STATUS    RESTARTS   AGE
-assisted-service-7d45ccf4f8-88pw4   1/1     Running   0          18h
-ocp-metal-ui-7967c757b4-fdxph       1/1     Running   0          21h
-postgres-6bd4dc768f-54pgz           1/1     Running   0          21h
 ```

-Tailing the logs for the `assisted-service` pod should not show any errors.
+Take a look at the [script itself](https://github.com/openshift-metal3/dev-scripts/blob/master/assisted_deployment.sh) to know what variables can be customized for the Assisted Installer Opertor deployment.

 Creating BareMetalHost resources
 ===